YasineOuaga/todo_app/README.md

 - The user interacts with the app via a text-based menu.
 - The UI layer (`ui`) handles user input and output.
 - The service layer (`service`) contains the application logic.
+- The data layer (`data`) reads and writes todos to a text file.
+- Todos are stored in a file called `todos.txt`.

+Each todo can be:
+- added
+- listed
+- deleted
+- marked as done or undone

+The application starts from `main.py`.